MechShahid/pcie-ai-accelerator-thermal-design/README.md

 However, concept-level mechanical screening estimates the final CFD-3 heatsink mass at approximately 424 g, with an approximate bending moment of 0.146 N·m.
 This places the final candidate in a high support-risk category.
 A backplate, bracket, standoffs, or chassis-supported duct is therefore recommended before treating the design as mechanically feasible.

+The liquid and immersion cooling extension shows that liquid coolants can carry the same 250 W heat load with far lower volumetric flow than air.
+However, coolant heat-carrying capacity alone does not predict chip-level temperature.
+The screening results show that local heat-transfer coefficient, wetted area, heat spreading, and flow architecture are critical.
+Bare dielectric immersion over only the chip footprint is not sufficient in the simplified model, while an idealized finned immersed heat spreader strongly reduces the estimated surface-to-fluid temperature rise.

-This remains a portfolio-level engineering demonstrator and would require mesh sensitivity, turbulence or transition assessment, detailed PCB layout checks, mechanical support design, PCB structural FEA, shock/vibration assessment, and experimental correlation before being treated as a validated product design.
+This remains a portfolio-level engineering demonstrator and would require mesh sensitivity, turbulence or transition assessment, detailed PCB layout checks, mechanical support design, PCB structural FEA, shock/vibration assessment, liquid-cooling pressure-drop modelling, immersion-system CFD, and experimental correlation before being treated as a validated product design.